zalando/pg_view/README.md

 one or more sections, containing key = value pairs.
 Each section's title represents a database cluster name, this name is only used to for display purposes (the actual name of the DB to connect to can be specified by the dbname parameter and is 'postgres' by default), and the key - value pairs should contain connection parameters.
 The valid keys are:

-* `host`:             hostname or ip address of the database server
+* `host`:             hostname or ip address, or unix_socket_directory path of the database server
 * `port`:             the port the database server listsens on
-* `socket_directory`: the directory containing the unix socket file
 * `user`:             database role name

 The special 'DEFAULT' contains the parameters that apply for every database cluster if the corresponding parameter